erikeldridge/erikeldridge.github.com/_drafts/_posts/netbook-development.md

 The 15" Macbook is great, but $2500 is steep for my needs.
 I think an actual netbook would be sufficient, but I have little experience w them.

 I like Chromebook's simplicity.
-The Pixelbook seems well designed, but it's too pricey.
+The Pixelbook seems well-designed, but it's pricey.
 Looking around, $500 seems like a reasonable experiment.

 At this point I'm looking for a Chromebook with:

 * High ratings in general
-* Something close to Pixelbook specs
+* Close to Pixelbook specs
 * Close to 15" screen
 * [Support for Android](https://sites.google.com/a/chromium.org/dev/chromium-os/chrome-os-systems-supporting-android-apps), so I can use [1Password](https://discussions.agilebits.com/discussion/67454/does-1password-work-on-a-chromebook-chrome-os)
 * USB ports (so I can charge my phone :)